Amarakon55/mstatus/README.md

-# mstatus
+# Mstatus
 <img src="example.png">

-mstatus is a minimal status bar for DWM that comes preconfigured out of the box including these features:
+Mstatus is a minimal status bar for DWM that comes preconfigured out of the box including these features:
 * Colored unicode icons support
 * Unicode icons change based on the status of the module
 * Updates every millisecond (can be changed)